johannalongmuir/Johannasfuntimeintellijcheatsheet/README.md

 Brings up all the places your selection is used in the codebase.

+### QUICK DOCUMENTATION: <kbd>Control</kbd> + <kbd>J</kbd>

+Shows what parameters are needed for a method including their data types.
+Also brings up basic documentation on data types without having to go to the full documentation.

 ### ADD SELECTION FOR NEXT OCCURANCE: <kbd>Control</kbd> + <kbd>G</kbd>

 Go to a word, each time you select <kbd>Control</kbd> + <kbd>G</kbd> it will highlight the next time that word is used.